elgeorsk/cypress-testing/CYPRESS-ACTIONS/README.md

 This cypress project is part of Udemy course - [Automated Software Testing with Cypress: Complete Cypress Bootcamp for 2022 with 3 Frameworks (App Actions, Page Objects, Cucumber) + Typescript, Docker & more!](https://www.udemy.com/course/automated-testing-with-cypress/)

+In this project, its demostrate the App Actions design pattern with Typescript.

 ## Setting up the CYPRESS-ACTIONS project

 ### Dependencies